acoustic-content-samples/wchtools-cli/README.md

   - Note, the content "Type" can be referenced from the layout mapping by "name", but the "layout" has to be referenced by "id" at this point, so be sure to give your layout a developer readable and remember-able "id" field when you create it, so that you can easily reference it when creating the layout mapping metadata in the above format.

-  - Now that you have created an hbs template, a layout object and a layout mapping object for your article type, you may push those all to Watson Content Hub with the following command:
+  - Now that you have created an hbs template, a layout object and a layout mapping object for your article type, you may push those all to Acoustic Content with the following command:

              wchtools push -wlm -v --dir <some_working_directory>